NinjaBearStudioTech/Documentation/Writerside/topics/bot/bot_state_trees.md

 retaining the structural benefits of state-based execution.
 This makes State Trees a flexible option that can support both **deterministic, transition-driven AI**, and **reactive, utility-influenced decision-making**.

+## Dynamic State Tree Injection

+Ninja Bot extends standard State Tree usage by supporting **dynamic subtree injection** through the Bot Data Asset.
+Rather than authoring entirely separate trees, designers can:

+- Define a base tree that handles **shared behavior** such as navigation
+- Inject **specialized subtrees** at runtime based on gameplay tags

+Dynamic injection allows behavior variation to be expressed through data rather than controller subclasses, keeping AI logic modular, reusable, and designer-friendly.
+Common examples include:

+- Injecting melee or ranged attack logic into a shared "Attack" state
+- Swapping investigation or combat behaviors based on equipment or role
+- Injecting complex subtrees for bosses or elites

 ## State Tree Evaluators

 Ninja Bot provides a small set of **State Tree evaluators** that expose perception and awareness data to State Trees.